Orange-OS-LE/OrangeOSLE2/README.md

 # Nightly Version

-To test the nightly version, download the latest arch linux ISO [here](https://archlinux.org/download/) and boot it. after that, run
+To test the nightly version, download the latest arch linux ISO [here](https://archlinux.org/download/) and boot it The iso should be atleast version 2023.08.01. after that, run
 ```
 curl https://raw.githubusercontent.com/Orange-OS-LE/OrangeOSLE2/main/install.py > install.py